 Fish from acid peat swamps will do alright in a tank where the pH drops from 7 to 5.8 during CO2 injection as the low point in the cycle pH(5.8) is within range of their natural living conditions.
 However, alkaline water fishes may not take the dip into the pH 5.8 range well.
 It is not the swing, but the pH value itself being outside of the fish's natural range.
 The same alkaline water fish can survive a comparative pH swing from 8.5 to 7.
 It is important to differentiate the impact of a pH change vs the impact of an extreme pH value in itself.

 pH swings due to CO2 changes are not impactful.
 However, extreme values of pH, high or low, whether caused by CO2 or other acids can affect livestock.

-Sundadanio axelrodi has the reputation of being a very sensitive fish - this batch have been thriving well in my CO2 injected tank (with daily pH swings of more than 1 degree).
+Sundadanio axelrodi has the reputation of being a very sensitive fish - this batch have been thriving well in a 2Hr CO2 Injected Tank (with daily pH swings of more than 1 degree).
 Their deep blue/red coloration compared to what you usually see at pet shops is a testament to favorable tank conditions.